-In 2006 the Michelin factory in Dundee became the first major manufacturer in Scotland to commit to using renewable energy with the construction of two, 400 feet tall wind turbines capable of providing up to 4 megawatts of power.
+Michelin Renewable Energy In 2006 the Michelin factory in Dundee became the first major manufacturer in Scotland to commit to using renewable energy within the construction of two, 400 feet tall wind turbines capable of providing up to 4 megawatts of power.
 The company consumes all the energy produced in its bid to lower energy consumption by 20% by 2011.
 It is the largest corporate wind energy project in the UK.